Songs of Innocence and of Experience: Songs of Innocence

-Songs of Innocence was originally a complete work first printed in 1789.
-It is a conceptual collection of 483 poems, engraved with artwork.
-This collection mainly shows happy, innocent perception in pastoral harmony, but at times, such as in "The Chimney Sweeper" and "The Little Black Boy", subtly shows the dangers of this naïve and vulnerable state.
+Songs of Innocence was originally a complete collection of 23 poems first printed in 1789.
+Blake etched 31 plates to create the work and produced an estimated seventeen or eighteen copies.
+This collection mainly shows happy, innocent perception in pastoral harmony, but at times, such as in "The Chimney Sweeper" and "The Little Black Boy", subtly shows the dangers of this naïve and vulnerable state.The poems are listed below: